XRPLF/clio/CONTRIBUTING.md

 ## Formatting
 Code must conform to `clang-format` version 17, unless the result would be unreasonably difficult to read or maintain.
+In most cases pre-commit hook will take care of formatting and fix all the formatting issues automatically.
-To change your code to conform use `clang-format -i <your changed files>`.
+To manually change your code to conform use `clang-format -i <your changed files>` for C++ files and `cmake-format -i <your changed files>` for CMake files.

 ## Avoid
 * Proliferation of nearly identical code.